 It seems practically impossible to quantify creativity in numbers.
 We don’t hear claims such as, “Today, I was 38% more creative than yesterday”.
 Still, various Microdosing Institute community members have made strong claims about how microdosing greatly enhanced their creativity.
 We can begin to explain this increase in creativity while microdosing when we look at the possible effects of microdosing listed:

-- Improved concentration and focus, particularly in ADHD
+- Improved concentration and focus, particularly in ADHD (read more about microdosing for ADHD)

 - Staying in your creative flow longer